 There are rooms for all sized families

-It is rare that a hotel will have rooms that fit our large family.
+It is rare that a hotel will have basic rooms that fit our large family.

 We originally requested a Family Suite.

 The Family Suite would have been the bare minimum that our family would have fit in.

 With my oldest having autism, sharing a bed and a room with younger siblings is a challenge, but he agrees that the struggle is worth it to go on such amazing trips.